 ** Students seeking to transfer credits to another institution should first confirm with their School Registrar or Admissions Office that PAFA courses meet their school's eligibility requirements.
 PAFA is accredited through the National Association of Schools of Art and Design (NASAD) and the Middle States Commission on Higher Education (MSCHE).
 PAFA is a member of the Association of Independent Colleges of Art and Design (AICAD).

 Students are permitted to apply to eligible PAFA BFA studio art classes, liberal arts courses, and Post-Baccalaureate seminars for credit or non-credit.
 Some restrictions apply.
-The Fall 2018 schedule runs for 15 weeks, Wednesday, August 29 (Monday schedule) - Friday, December 14.
-No classes take place on Monday, September 3 (Labor Day) or during Thanksgiving Break, November 22 - 23.
+The Spring 2019 Semester runs for 15 weeks, Thursday, January 10 (Monday course schedule) - Thursday, May 2.
+No classes take place during Spring Break: March 4 - 10.

 Open Academy tuition is comparable to PAFA BFA per-class rates.
 45 contact hours (3 hours/session for 15 weeks) =